mozilla-l10n/langchecker/README.md

 All files, all locales.

 ```
+./scripts/lang_update all 0 all locamotion
-./scripts/lang_update all 0 locamotion
+./scripts/lang_update all 0 cy locamotion
+./scripts/lang_update mozorg/home.lang 0 cy locamotion
 ```
-Import from Pootle.
+Import files for all or one specific locale (cy in this case) from Pootle.

 ## .lang format